aiegoo/documentation/_wiki/blog/2021-12-01-mpd-hardware.md

 - Develop/staging servers (monolithic)
 - Production servers as determined in the hardware specs
 - Endpoint raspi servers for drone sensors
 - Cloud computing resources
 ## raspi PilotPi with Ubuntu Server

-:::warning
+{: .warning}
 Ubuntu Server on RPi 4B consumes a lot of current and generates a lot of heat.
 Design for better heat dissipation and high power consumption when using this hardware.
 :::